pnp/cli-microsoft365/docs/manual/docs/cmd/spo/app/app-deploy.md

 `--help`|output usage information
 `-i, --id [id]`|ID of the app to deploy.
 Specify the `id` or the `name` but not both.
 `-n, --name [name]`|Name of the app to deploy.
 Specify the `id` or the `name` but not both.
-`-u, --appCatalogUrl [appCatalogUrl]`|(optional) URL of the tenant app catalog site.
+`-u, --appCatalogUrl [appCatalogUrl]`|URL of the tenant app catalog site.
 If not specified, the CLI will try to resolve it automatically
-`--skipFeatureDeployment`|If the app supports tenant-wide deployment, deploy it to the whole tenant `-o, --output [output]`|Output type. `json|text`.
+`--skipFeatureDeployment`|If the app supports tenant-wide deployment, deploy it to the whole tenant `-s, --scope [scope]`|Scope of the app catalog: `tenant|sitecollection`.
+Default `tenant` `--siteUrl [siteUrl]`|The URL of the site collection with app catalog where the solution package will be deployed.
+Must be specified when the scope is `sitecollection`.
+`-o, --output [output]`|Output type. `json|text`.
 Default `text` `--verbose`|Runs command with verbose logging `--debug`|Runs command with debug logging